Stella Maxwell Wears Nothing But Booty Shorts In Hot New Instagram Photos

-Stella Maxwell posted a sexy new Instagram post to her page today, and she was photographed wearing nothing but booty shorts.
-There were two photos in the series.
+Stella Maxwell posted a sexy new Instagram post to her page today — a two-photo series where she was photographed wearing nothing but booty shorts.

-In the first shot, Stella was laying on her back on a bed with a white comforter with orange accents.
-There was a large floor-to-ceiling window that offered views of the city just feet from the bed, and Stella placed her feet on it.
+In the first shot, Stella lay on her back on a bed with a white comforter with orange accents.
+There was a large floor-to-ceiling window that offered views of the city not far from the bed, and Stella placed her feet on it.
 She also draped her left hand over her bare chest.

-White curtains were pushed open, and the room she was in had dark wooden floors that was decorated with a light rug with small red designs.
+White curtains were pushed open, and the room she was in had dark wooden floors that were decorated with a light rug with small red designs.

 Stella wore her hair back in a casual bun.
-Moreover, she accessorized with hoop earrings and a necklace.
+She also accessorized with hoop earrings and a necklace.

 The bright sunlight from the sunset or sunrise was a focal point in the picture, and it left her skin glowing.